South Devon National Landscape

 Across the valley

 The area supports an outstanding range of habitats, species and geological features – ranging from salt marshes, reedbeds and eelgrass to hedge banks, ancient oak woodlands, farmland and coastal grasslands; and from exposed shorelines with sea arches, wave-cut platforms, crags, cliffs, dunes and shingle ridges to sheltered marine inlets with expansive mudflats.
 The natural environment provides a varied, colourful landscape tapestry which enriches and supports the lives of residents and visitors and underpins the tourism economy.
-The entire AONB coast is county-designated as a coastal preservation area and contains many Sites of Special Scientific Interest.
+The entire National Landscape coast is county-designated as a coastal preservation area and contains many Sites of Special Scientific Interest.
 Much of the cliff top land has been acquired by the National Trust.

 South Devons at East Portlemouth

 South Devon is traditional Devon mixed farming country and the rural economy depends on agriculture, tourism and fishing.
-74% of the AONB is farmed and reflects centuries of land management practices and traditions which remain at the heart of our rural communities, producing high quality food, maintaining and shaping the landscape.
+74% of the National Landscape is farmed and reflects centuries of land management practices and traditions which remain at the heart of our rural communities, producing high quality food, maintaining and shaping the landscape.
 Farming has a key role to play in protecting the environment by keeping air and rivers clean, improving soils and providing wildlife habitats.
 Post Brexit the agricultural sector has entered a period of major change especially funding and market uncertainties with farming businesses needing a range of support mechanisms to help them navigate a sustainable path.